duckpow/duckpow.github.io/posts/about.md

 I like Markdown.
 So I would like to write my posts in Markdown.
 It is easy to use and I don't need to type in a thousand tags.
 So I checked what the internet says: "Github hosted + Markdown?
 Use Jekyll!"

-I don't want to much hassle with CSS.
+I don't want too much hassle with CSS.
 Because... !
-What does the internet say: "Oh... that is easy.
+So what does the internet say about how to avoid that: "Oh... that is easy.
 There is loads of themes for Jekyll!"

 ##WTH is Jekyll?

 In the creators own words "Jekyll is a simple, blog-aware, static site generator".
 Generator?
 I'd ask...
 "Yeah.
 Just run it every time you want to update your site."
 Me: "So I need to install it?
 I already have my computer full of all kind of programs I don't use"

 Actually I kind of like the idea of Jekyll and they obviously created a great tool able to help a lot of busy people setting up a quick site.
 It just seemed to me at the time that I would relinquished a lot of control and structure of the site.
-Looking at it now, that may have been a good idea to lose that control.
+Looking at it now it may have been a good idea to lose that control.
 But would I have learned anything from that?

 ##Too late